agruver04/project-notebook/December 7.md

 ## Description

-**TODO:** Fill in this part with information about your work this week:

 This week I fleshed out the game (which amounted to creating different weapons and armor classes for each unit, as well as a bunch of bug fixes) and created two AIs.
 I added a long range weapon for the "double", a medium ranged weapon for the "int", and a short ranged ones for the "short".
 Additionally, I made some of the units weaker to particular weapons than others.
 After that I coded up two AIs.
 The basic AI has each unit select a random enemy unit and then attack it untill it dies, at which point it attacks a new randomly selected enemy unit.
 The second AI can select units intelligently.

 ## Questions